HagerKhorboz/HagerKhorboz/README.md

 - 👋 Hi, I’m @HagerKhorboz
 - 👀 I’m interested in Software Development.
-- 🌱 I’m currently refreshing my information about Embedded System.
 - 💞️ I’m looking to collaborate on Embedded Systems Projects.
-- 🌱 I have an Experience in C,Embedded C ,bython ,and c++.
+- 🌱 I have an Experience in C,Embedded C , Python ,and c++.
 - 📫 How to reach me hager.khorboz@gmail.com

 <!---